 Work with the State to establish consistent standards for the installation of Share the Road signs.

-Arrange for the state to install Shared Lane Markings and Bicycles May Use Full Lane signs on all State maintained arterials that have speed limits less than 35 mph that meet established criteria for Shared Lane Marking and Bicycles May Use Full Lane sign installation.
+Work with the State and promote installation of Shared Lane Markings and Bicycles May Use Full Lane signs on all State maintained arterials that have speed limits less than 35 mph that meet established criteria for Shared Lane Marking and Bicycles May Use Full Lane sign installation.

-Arrange for the State to install Share the Road signs on all State maintained arterials that have speed limits greater than 35 mph that meet established criteria for Shared Lane Marking and Bicycles May Use Full Lane sign installation.
+Work with the State to promote installation of Share the Road signs on all State maintained arterials that have speed limits greater than 35 mph that meet established criteria for Shared Lane Marking and Bicycles May Use Full Lane sign installation.

 Determine current bicycle traffic patterns and update when infrastructure changes are contemplated and implemented.